Guria/saga/README.md

 ## Terms

 - Capability.
 A single piece of access, e.g. user is editor in a specific issue
 - Grant.
-List of capabilities needed to perform an action on a document type, e.g. to update a comment you need to have capabilityX or capabilityY (say comment author or venue editor)
+A permission to perform an action on a document with a given type.
+Grant are given based on a list of capabilities.
+E.g. to perform the `update` action on a `comment` you need to have capabilityX or capabilityY (say comment author or venue editor)

 `src/security/SecurityManager.js` is where we establishe who can perform what kind of CRUD action.
 Briefly, what happens is that a filter is applied to the queries or mutations a user wants to perform.
 Say we have a user who is submitter on article `article-123`, a simplified filter might look like this: